maryamrmz/category-tree/README.md

 -   `yarn test`
     Runs tests
 -   `yarn build`
-    Generates a built version of the project inside `build/` directory
+    Generates a built version of the project
 -   `yarn start`
     Serves the built version